 Attach plastic to chicken run using screws and lathing.

-This roost hood is made with styrofoam insulation boards, which the chickens may peck at- if they do, covering the sheets with duct tape will solve that problem.
+This roost hood is made with styrofoam insulation boards.
+It should be protected from being pecked at by covering the sheets with duct tape.

 THE HOT TOPIC: HEAT IN THE COOP